Why retainers matter

 Removable retainers

-Clear trays you wear (often nightly) to keep teeth stable.
-Easy to clean and replace when needed.
+Clear trays worn regularly (often nightly) to keep teeth stable.
+They’re easy to clean and can be replaced if they wear out.

 Fixed retainers

 A small wire bonded behind the front teeth.
-Helps prevent crowding relapse, but needs careful cleaning.
+They help prevent crowding relapse but need careful cleaning.

 If your retainer doesn’t fit

-If a retainer is tight, painful, or won’t seat properly, teeth have likely moved.
-It’s better not to force it — a photo check can help show how much movement has happened and what’s usually recommended.
+If a retainer feels tight, painful, or will not seat properly, teeth have likely moved.
+It’s better not to force it — a photo review can help show how much movement has happened and what is usually recommended.

 How It Works